vibbits/training-material/topics/python-programming/tutorials/5_lists_and_tuples/tutorial.md

 ## 5.3 Tuples
 Similar to *lists* are *tuples* - essentially they are the same, except that a tuple cannot be modified once created.
-This can be useful for values that don't change, like (part of) the alphabet for example:
+This can be useful for values that don't change.
+Let's start by making a new tuple:

 ```python